gusah1104/gusah1104.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+안녕하세요 강현모입니다!
 Hi!
 I'm Hyunmo, undergraduate student studying physics.
 Specifically, I am interested in statistical physics and its application to machine learning.
 I'm currently in Flatiron institute.
 Before, I spend a year in EPFL as exchange student.